code-differently/HurtLocker-Java/README.md

 In Json Key and Value pairs are separated by a ',' in JerkSON its '##'

 ## Your Task
-Its your job to build a JerkSON data parser, that is able to read in the raw data , and output a string formated list that resembles (outputFormat.txt)
+Its your job to build a JerkSON foodItem parser, that is able to read in the raw foodItem , and output a string formated list that resembles (outputFormat.txt)

 There are some things to look out for....
 If you haven't figured it out by now The Baron has many wonderful qualities, spelling isn't one of them, so Words may not be spelled correctly.
 You need to decipher what The Baron was trying to spell using pattern matching.